-AFA response to the EU Commission's consultation on the structural options to strengthen the EU Emissions Trading Scheme
+EAA response to the EU Commission's consultation on the structural options to strengthen the EU Emissions Trading Scheme

-1. The EU ETS functions as a trading market and meets its goal.
+The EU ETS functions as a trading market and meets its goal.

-The main purpose of the EU Ets when introduced was be a central parts of the EU efforts to to reduce GHG emissions by 20% by 2020 compared to 1990 level, and hence to achieve its obligations according to the Kyoto Protocol.
+The main purpose of the EU ETS when introduced was be a central parts of the EU efforts to to reduce GHG emissions by 20% by 2020 compared to 1990 level, and hence to achieve its obligations according to the Kyoto Protocol.
 There is a now a market, there is compliance and there is verification.
-According to the Commissions own projects the EU ETS is on track to deliver the target set for the GHG reductions.
+According to the Commissions own projections the EU ETS is on track to deliver the target set for the GHG reductions.
 Options to tighten the EU ETS market should only be considered for the next trading period after 2020 and preferably be based on a global agreement on the UNFCCC in December 2015.

-AFA and the whole Aluminium industry fully supports the EU ETS and it is our constant opinion that a functioning cap and trade system is the most cost-effective tool to reduce Europe's industrial GHG emissions, and the EU ETS must remain a key instrument of the EU climate policy.
-However, we have some doubts whether a global climate agreement will assure a homogeneous global carbon cost and a level playing field as for the moment, all other emissions trading systems world-wide are designed as stand-alone systems with a strong in-built protection of domestic industries.
+The Aluminium industry fully supports the EU ETS and it is our belief that a functioning cap and trade system is the most cost-effective tool to reduce Europe's industrial GHG emissions, and the EU ETS must remain a key instrument of the EU climate policy.
+However, we have doubts whether a global climate agreement will assure a homogeneous global carbon cost and a level playing field since most other emissions trading systems world-wide are designed as stand-alone systems with a strong in-built protection of domestic industries.
 Linking the EU ETS to other carbon schemes therefore requires scrutiny to ensure symmetry and reciprocity in terms of privileges and burdens on the industry on a global scale.

-2. Commission back loading and structural options proposal.
+Commission back loading and structural options proposal.

-Relying on the expectation that an international agreement would solve the problem, EU ETS was designed without any alternative planning with adequate long-term carbon leakage prevention measures.
-Consequently the European aluminium industry, similar as other energy intensive industries in Europe, is now fighting for its survival, carrying significant extra cost burdens, particularly in energy costs.
+Relying on the expectation that an international agreement would solve the problem, EU ETS was designed without any alternative planning with adequate EU-based long-term carbon leakage prevention measures.
+Consequently the European aluminium industry is fighting for its survival, carrying significant extra cost burdens, particularly in energy costs and lack of long term predictability.
 "Back-loading" and other ad hoc measures, like the six options proposed in the carbon market report to tighten the balance of the EUA market, will exacerbate the problems for industry without rectifying the weaknesses of the EU ETS.